cameronhill1/Skill-of-Living/README.md

 Before we can figure out "how" to hit the target (or get close), we first need to know what we're aiming for (or have a good guess, at least).<sup>2</sup>

-It appears to me that there are a few ways we could go about this:
+It appears to me today that there are a few ways we could go about this:

 1. We could follow our desires, aversions, and emotions - both those that can be satisfied in the short-term, and those requiring longer-term, more strategic pursuit.